pikasTech/pikadoc-en/docs/source/Pikascript 拓展模块开发流程.md

 ### Available type annotations

-The following table lists all the type declarations supported by PikaScript, and how they correspond to the native types of the C language.
+The following table lists all the type declarations supported by PikaPython, and how they correspond to the native types of the C language.

 | Python type annotations | C native types | description |
 | --------------- | ----------- | -- |